Billie Frank (Rude Awakening): Biography

-At series beginning, Billie has a DWI accident and an embarrassing interview on an Entertainment Tonight type TV show, so with the help of her friends and the support of Alcoholics Anonymous, she decides to tries to manage her temper and her addictions.
-The show depicts her difficult relations with her mother, the other members of AA and her Neighbor, best friend, and later love interest, Dave Parelli (Jonathan Penner).
+At the series beginning, Billie has a DUI accident and an embarrassing interview on an Entertainment Tonight type TV show, so with the help of her friends and the support of Alcoholics Anonymous, she decides to tries to manage her temper and her addictions.
+The show depicts her difficult relations with her mother, the other members of AA and her neighbor, best friend, and eventual love interest, Dave Parelli (Jonathan Penner).